Yordan Alvarez Preview, Player Props: Astros vs. Mariners

-The Houston Astros, including Yordan Alvarez (.211 batting average in his past 10 games), battle starter Logan Gilbert and the Seattle Mariners at Minute Maid Park, Saturday at 7:10 PM ET.
+On Sunday, Yordan Alvarez (hitting .184 in his past 10 games) and the Houston Astros play the Seattle Mariners, whose starting pitcher will be Emerson Hancock.
+First pitch is at 1:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Mariners.
+He had a hitless showing in his most recent game (0-for-4) against the Mariners.

 Yordan Alvarez Game Info & Props vs. the Mariners